Best Time to Take Montelukast: Timing Your Dose for Maximum Relief

-Food can reduce absorption by 40%, so take on empty stomach when possible
+• Food can reduce montelukast absorption by up to 40%, so take it on an empty stomach when possible.

 Your airways naturally become more reactive during certain times of day, particularly overnight and in early morning hours.
 This makes timing crucial for achieving optimal control of respiratory symptoms.
 Whether you're managing seasonal allergies, persistent asthma, or exercise-induced breathing difficulties, understanding when to take your montelukast dose can help you breathe easier around the clock.